Provide Post Release Employment Services

 - Involve the business community in the CI program.
 This gives the employers more information about a trained workforce and how to access it.
 This can be accomplished through:

-- Inviting employers to speak to offenders, ex-offenders, staff and board members;
+o Inviting employers to speak to staff, incarcerated and formerly incarcerated individuals, and board members

-- Participating in employer forums, meetings, and events;
+o Participating in employer forums, workgroups, meetings, mock interviews, job fairs, and employment events.

-- Inviting employers to observe CI operations to see the training first-hand
+o Inviting employers to tour CI facilities and observe operations to see the training first-hand.

-- Work with offenders and transitional partners to facilitate job searches before offenders are released from prison.
+- Review internal DOC policies and work with individuals and transitional partners to facilitate job searches

-- Encourage employers to meet with prospective employees through visits or multi-media conference calls before the offender is released from prison.
+· Encourage employers to meet with prospective employees through visits, mock interview fairs, via phone calls, or multi-media conferences before the individual is released

-- Prior to release, provide the offender with a portfolio documenting his/her skills and experience.
-Portfolio should also contain all necessary documentation to obtain employment, e.g. copy of social security card, birth certificates, copies of certificates/diplomas earned while incarcerated, etc.
+- Prior to release, provide the individual with a portfolio documenting their skills and experience.
+Portfolio should also contain all necessary documentation to obtain employment (e.g. copy of identification card/driver’s license, social security card, birth certificates, resume, reference letter(s), copies of certificates/diplomas earned while incarcerated, performance evaluations where applicable, etc.)

-- Provide offenders with open letters of introduction or work verification that include specifics on job skills, equipment used, safety and other job related training received.
+- Provide releasing CI worker with open letters of introduction or work verification that include specifics on job skills, equipment used, safety and other job related training received.

-- Provide offenders with written information about prospective employers or employment service providers upon release from prison.
+- Provide individual with written information about prospective employers or employment service providers upon release from prison.

 - Research employment laws in your state.
 There are usually a number of laws that govern the employment of people with criminal records.